 Assessing Shingle Damage

-One of the first steps in replacing shingles is assessing the extent of the damage.
-Whether it’s caused by weather, age, or other factors, damaged shingles can compromise the integrity of your roof and lead to leaks and other issues.
-We’ll show you how to inspect your roof for signs of damage, including missing shingles, cracks, and curling edges, and explain when repair may be sufficient versus full replacement.
+The first step in replacing shingles is to assess the damage.
+Whether it’s from weather, age, or other factors, damaged shingles compromise the integrity of your roof.
+We’ll guide you on inspecting for cracks, missing shingles, and curled edges, and explain how to remove nails carefully in cooler weather.

 Setting the Date for Roof Shingle Removal: A Crucial Step